lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Why does buying tokens move the price?
 This seemingly simple question reveals the core mechanics of AMMs.
 Consider a constant product pool with token reserves and a fixed invariant.
 When a trader buys token X with token Y, they add their input amount to the Y reserves and remove output tokens from the X reserves.
 The constraint that their product must remain constant means larger trades have proportionally larger **price impact**.

-To understand this intuitively, imagine a special marketplace with two buckets of different colored marbles - let's say **red marbles and blue marbles**.
+To understand this intuitively, imagine a special marketplace with two buckets of red marbles and blue marbles.
 There's a magical rule that mirrors the AMM's constant product formula: the number of red marbles multiplied by the number of blue marbles must always equal the same number (like 10,000).

 When someone wants to buy red marbles, they have to add blue marbles to the blue bucket.
 But here's the catch - they can only take out enough red marbles so that the multiplication rule stays true.

-If the buckets start with 100 red marbles and 100 blue marbles (100 × 100 = 10,000), and someone wants to buy 10 red marbles:

-- They might add 11 blue marbles to the bucket (making it 111 blue)
+If the buckets start with 100 red marbles and 100 blue marbles (100 × 100 = 10,000), and someone wants to buy 20 red marbles.
+They need add 25 blue marbles to the bucket (making it 125 blue and leaving 80 red).
+This works because 125 × 80 ≈ 10,000.
-- They can only take about 9.9 red marbles out (leaving 90.1 red)
-- Because 111 × 90.1 ≈ 10,000

 The more red marbles someone wants, the exponentially more blue marbles they need to add.
 The bucket becomes "stingier" with each marble taken, the first marble is cheap, but the 50th costs exponentially more.

+If someone wants to buy 50 red marbles.
+They need add 100 blue marbles to the bucket (making it 200 blue and leaving 50 red).
+The math still works because 200 × 50 ≈ 10,000.

 The deeper the buckets (more marbles), the less each individual trade affects the overall balance.
 Shallow buckets create large price swings; deep buckets maintain price stability.

 In DeFi terms: these buckets are liquidity pools, the marbles are token reserves, and the stinginess is **slippage** (the price impact that grows with trade size).
 Unlike traditional markets where there may not be enough sellers, AMM pools always have liquidity available at a calculable price.